thinger-io/Docs/arduino/README.md

 ```

 ## Enabling Debug Output
 Thinger.io library provides extensive logging of its activities, which is especially useful when one needs to troubleshoot authentication and Wi-Fi connectivity issues.
-Include the following definition in your sketch, but *make sure it comes first, before any other includes* (it was reported to cause crashes on some boards otherwise):
+Include the following definition in your sketch, but *make sure it comes first, before any other includes* (it was reported to cause crashes on some boards otherwise).

 ```
 #define _DEBUG_